The seed of a mental model

 The exclusivity is key.

-are often called "mutable references" for obvious reasons.
+&mut T are often called “mutable references” for obvious reasons.
 And following from that, &T

 are often called “immutable references”.
 However, I find it more accurate and consistent to call

-an exclusive reference and to call &T
+&mut T an exclusive reference and to call &T a shared reference.

-run into the concept sometime in your Rust journey.
-The one thing I will mention here is that it
+called interior mutability), but you’ll run into the concept sometime in your Rust journey.
+One

-, and thus "immutable reference" is a misleading name.
+“immutable reference” is a misleading name.

-There are other situations where the important quality of a &mut T
+There are also situations where the important quality of a &mut T is the exclusivity that it

 guarantees, and not the ability to mutate through it.
 If you find yourself annoyed at getting

-when you performed no actual mutation, it may help to instead
+borrow errors about &mut T when you performed no actual mutation, it may help to instead

-as a directive to the compiler to ensure exclusive access instead of
+consider &mut T as a directive to the compiler to ensure exclusive access instead of

 mutable access.